ssruiz/ssruiz/README.md

 #### I'm a Full-Stack Developer based in Paraguay.

-- 🏢 I'm currently working full-time with awesome devs at **Willdom**, using Java, React, Camunda among others
+- 🏢 I'm currently working full-time with awesome devs at **Willdom**.
-- ⚙️ Learning Vue, Nuxt and Next!.
 - 🌍 I support and volunteer with: <a href="https://github.com/GirlsCodePy/girls-code-web">**Girls Code Py**</a>
-- 🌱 Learning more about and studying: **Open Source,Next, VUE, SSO**
+- 🌱 Learning more about and studying: **Open Source,Nuxt, VUE,**
 - 📫 Reach me asap: ssruiz6@gmail.com
 - 💜 Interests: huge Pink Floyd fan,🐈‍s and 🐸s
 - 😄 Passionate about frontend tecnologies and endless learner of this awesome world